ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-shared}
 {: faq}

-VMware Solutions Shared is a multitenant VMware® infrastructure solution based on a robust VMware product called vCloud Director.
+VMware Solutions Shared is a multitenant VMware® infrastructure solution based on a robust VMware® product called vCloud Director.
 You can use this solution to rapidly create, migrate, and use your virtual machines (VMs) in the Cloud.

 ## What are my options to use resources with VMware Solutions Shared?
 {: #faq-shared-options}